-For users of FormAssembly's Premier and Enterprise plans, you can enable e-signature collection on your forms to help provide authentication of your respondents and to associate respondents to a particular response.
+For users of the Essentials plan or above, you can enable E-Signature collection on your Forms to help provide authentication of your respondents and associate respondents to a particular response.

 - Provides an audit trail that includes authentication of the respondent and shows that they are who they say they are.